khulnasoft/khulnasoft/doc/dev/setup/dependencies.md

 # Dependencies

-The Sourcegraph codebase requires a few dependencies to be installed in order to run locally.
+The Khulnasoft codebase requires a few dependencies to be installed in order to run locally.
 We recommend and support a default approach that is suited for everyone, regardless of their familiarity with the topic.

 ## Databases